88-99/memory-speed-number/README.md

 ```

 When inputting the memorized numbers, you have the flexibility to include spaces and line breaks as you prefer.
 It's important to note that only numeric characters are allowed for input; any other non-numeric characters will be rejected.
 For including line breaks, simply press the "Enter" key once.
+You can navigate back and make corrections using the ← key or control + B, even after entering values on a new line.
 To confirm your input, press the "Enter" key twice.